Kawah Ijen Trek

 Compare Prices and Book

-Choose from 3 different experiences
+Choose from 3 different adventures

 The closest town to Ijen to Banyuwangi.
 Depending on which option you choose, the guide will provide transport to Ijen from Banyuwangi or Bali.
 Ijen is about one hours' drive from Banyuwangi and 4-5 hours' drive from Bali.